Dalyah/Catalog-Project/README.md

 # Item Catalog Application
 It is a catalog application to retrieve, add, update and delete items from different categories.
 This project was prepared as part of Udacity Full-Stack Nanodegree program.
+The project includes designing a database, API endpoits, CURD and Front-End.

 # Requirements and Installation